Make money for scrap metal that you just have lying around.

 - Stainless steel sinks

-Popular household items you can sell to a scrap yard (or sell to a metal recycling yard) include:
+Popular household items you can sell to a recycling yard include:

 - Aluminum pots & pans